 Instead, you can consider crossbreeds such as mini German Shepherds or smaller German Shepherd mixes.

 German Shepherds are good with kids over time.
-However, if it’s your first time and you’ve fixed your mind to getting a GSD, you should train your German Shepherd and assess the temperament.
+However, as a first-time owner, you should train your dog and assess its temperament.
 This breed is perfect for experienced owners and adults compared to kids.

 Training a GSD takes time but is great to help the breed mingle with kids faster and understand the family over time.